 Also, consider a worst case scenario where full-time care is needed in a care community because their needs go beyond what can be managed at home.

 Use these scenarios to make a rough estimate of their future care costs.
 It’s not going to be exact, but at least it will give you ballpark figures.

 4. Get financial and legal advice from experts

 Now that you have some idea of how much your older adult’s long term care costs will be, it may be time to consult with a trustworthy legal or financial professional to get expert advice.

 Financial planners could advise on how to budget and plan for future expenses.

 It’s also important to start talking with family members who will be involved in your older adult’s care.

 This will be different for each person’s situation, but if others will be involved, starting these conversations as early as possible benefits everyone.

 Sharing ballpark estimates and best and worst case scenarios gives everyone time to absorb the information.
 It’s also possible that others could help with the expenses.

-Having these conversations when a health crisis isn’t happening also means that it’s more likely that the discussion will be calm and productive.
+Having these conversations before a health crisis happens also means that it’s more likely that the discussion will be calm and productive.